Health Conditions That Affect Sleep Quality

 Why do breathing problems happen?

 It is difficult to pin down breathing problems for one reason.
-It could be your weight or high blood pressure, or family history.
-Alcohol and nicotine consumption further complicates breathing issues in an individual.
+It could be your weight, high blood pressure, or family history.
+Alcohol and nicotine consumption further complicate breathing issues in an individual.
 Aged people, especially men, are 2-3 times more prone to sleep apnea problems than women.
 Chronic lung diseases, allergies, and panic attacks further trigger the problem.

 Various breathing exercises can help you out.
 Sometimes medication and changing your lifestyle also help.